Utilization of U.S. Vessels and Mariners Initiative

 Deepwater ports serve as the nation’s offshore point of entry (for vessels transporting natural gas and oil for import to be delivered by pipeline for end use by consumers) and point of exit (for vessels exporting domestically sourced natural gas and oil to foreign markets abroad).
-At present, the continental United States has two liquefied natural gas (LNG) import deepwater ports and one operational deepwater port for oil imports.
-A fourth deepwater port for exports will be constructed in the future.
+At present, the continental United States has two liquefied natural gas (LNG) import deepwater ports and one operational deepwater port for oil imports and exports.
+A fourth deepwater port for export of LNG will be constructed in the future, pending License issuance.
 Increased global demand for natural gas and oil will clearly require increased utilization of skilled mariners, new vessels, and expanded terminal infrastructure.

-It is estimated that thousands of new mariners may be needed in the future.
-This increased need for additional mariners, which in the near term could result in mariner shortages, coincides with the growth of the global LNG fleet.
+It is estimated that thousands of new mariners are currently needed.
+This increased need for additional mariners in this specialized industry, coincides with the growth of the global LNG fleet.
 Advances in LNG tanker size, the increased number of LNG carriers in the worldwide fleet and improvements in LNG transfer technology have made mariner training and the continuous improvement of their skills a priority.
 Accordingly, there is strong international competition among China, Japan, Korea and the United States for skilled mariners, as the global trade in LNG expands.